codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/SCRIPT.md

 ### 🔹 Slide 4: Categories & Tools Used – Domains

-**“Next up I will discuss the the Categories & Tools I used in the mentioned domains of the CTF challenges.
+**“Next up I will discuss the Categories & Tools I used in the mentioned domains of the CTF challenges.
 First the categories;
 there were 5 key domains.
 Web Exploitation, Pentesting, Code Review (PPC), OSINT and Forensics.